Amber-Y321/amber-y321.github.io/index.md

 permalink: /
 ---

-# Hi, I'm Yahan Yang! 👋
+# Hi there, I'm Yahan Yang! 👋

 I am a **Data Scientist & Developer**, passionate about **Machine Learning, AI, and Data Visualization**.